Nominations Invited for AHA Offices, Terms Beginning January 2020

 2021 Craig Perrier, councilor, Fairfax County Public Schools (nationalism and education, US foreign policy with Brazilt)

 2022 Laura McEnaney, vice president, Whittier Coll.
 (World War II and postwar, working class/gender/race)

 2022 Alexandra Hui, councilor, Mississippi State Univ.
 (European science and culture, modern Germany, sensory and environment)

-2021 Sarah Mellors, University of California, Irvine (modern China, gender and sexuality, medicine, world)
+2021 Sarah Mellors, Missouri State Univ. (modern China, gender and sexuality, medicine, world)

 2020 Purnima Dhavan, Univ. of Washington (Mughal literary cultures, early modern information networks)